dereneaton/ipyrad/docs/methods.rst

 -----------------
 Sequences which map to a reference genome are excluded, and all remaining reads are assembled using the denovo method.
-This method can be used to filter out data which match to a chloroplast genome in plants, or to a host genome in a study of a parasite.
+This method can be used to filter out data, such as reads matching to a chloroplast genome in plants, or to a host genome in a study of a parasite.

 .. _comparing: